ildive/AtlantisTradeCenter-Bot/README.md

 2. Modify the secrets.py file.

-3. Than, move to the repository directory
+3. Than, move to the repository directory and start the bot!
 ```bash
 python main.py
 ```